cbernet/introduction_machine_learning/README.md

 **Illustration here**

+--

+**NOTES**:

+* For now we use google colab, but I will port the instructions to floydhub when it's available.
+* English ou français?
+(English better I think)

+--

 Welcome to this practical introduction to machine learning!

 The goal of this series of tutorials is to get you started with machine learning fast and easy, so that you can then feel comfortable using it at work (or just for fun).